SupaxInc/data-structure-and-algorithms/README.md

         - Sorted sorts an iterable list like tuples, list, dictionaries, etc.
         - Zip combines two arrays by joining the elements in the same index as a tuple
     - Uses reverse=True to reverse an array
-    - Uses a monotonic decrease stack algorithm to find the next greater element
+    - Uses a ~~monotonic decrease stack algorithm~~ to find the next greater element
+        - Not really a monotonic decreasing stack since we don’t actively pop elements
     - Uses physics formula: time = distance / speed

 ## 84 - Largest Rectangle in a Histogram